Pastor André Trocmé France

 In the summer of 1942, French police descended on Le Chambon to stop the community’s rescue work.
 Pastor Trocmé delivered a forceful sermon to his congregation in which he urged them to uphold their religious values and to resist all actions that betrayed the teachings of the Gospel.
 Because of the increased police presence, many of the Jews were spirited out of Le Chambon and hidden in surrounding farms.

 In February 1943, Pastor André Trocmé, Pastor Edouard Theis, and Roger Darcissac, the headmaster of the local public school, were arrested and sent to a French internment camp.
 The camp commander demanded that they sign an oath of loyalty to the Vichy government.
-They refused and were released after four weeks.
+They refused and were eventually released.
 A few months later Pastors Trocmé and Theis had to go into hiding; however, they continued to oversee the community’s rescue work.
-By the time France was liberated in September 1944, the villagers of Le Chambon-sur-Lignon and the eleven surrounding villages had saved approximately 5,000 people, including about 3,500 Jews.
+By the time the area was liberated in September 1944, the villagers of Le Chambon-sur-Lignon and the eleven surrounding villages had saved approximately 5,000 people, including about 3,500 Jews.

 Pastor Trocmé died in 1971, and Magda Trocmé passed away in October 1996.